ajkeamy/Clustering-Germ-Layers/README.md

     Set to False if want to see movement across the site. \
     **WARNING**: Webpages load faster when True so if code breaks, then either change back or increase wait times.

-- time_wait, implicit_wait, after_sort_wait \
+- time_wait, implicit_wait, after_sort_wait, download_wait \
     Timing variables to change.
 There are default values if they are not specified; however, slower connections must be fixed by increasing these times so page is loaded.

     - Time_wait is the time the code waits after each step.
     - Implicit_wait is the time the code waits after loading a new page.
     - After_sort_wait is the time waiting for the data to be sorted which usually is kept higher than the others as it takes much longer to do.
         - However, if you are not sorting the data then setting the time much longer works.
+    - Download_wait is the time that the program waits to download each file so larger files can be given more time to download.

+queryData

 - file_names \
     The list of CSV names that the queryData results will be saved to.
 If not specified, uses default names for queries.

 - samples \
-    The number of samples' metadata that is to be saved in a CSV file by each query in queryData.
+    The number of top results from a query search that will be saved to that query's CSV file.
+The max samples per CSV file is 1000 results.

 - sort_using, sort_direction \
     Before the data is scraped, it is sorted by user specifications and then the top results are saved to the CSV file in queryData.
 If not specified, then uses the default sorting that TCGA stores files as.